Avascular Necrosis (AVN) of the Hip

-How is AVN of the hip in adolescents treated?
+How is adolescent AVN of the hip treated?

 In young children, the mainstay of treatment for hip AVN is to maintain hip range of motion, decrease high impact activities and control hip inflammation during the natural healing period.
 However, this does not work for older children or adolescents.
 A more aggressive and expedited treatment must be used in the adolescent age group.
 The treatment should be started as soon as possible and before significant femoral head collapse occurs.
 The treatment consists of a surgical procedure to remove the necrotic or dead bone (debridement) within the femoral head and replace it with bone graft.
 This is called a femoral head core decompression with debridement and bone grafting.
 If the femoral head is significantly collapsed and soft, then this procedure is performed via a surgical hip dislocation where the entire joint can be visualized and examined.

 Examples of Treatment

-Can a total joint replacement provide a successful treatment for adolescent hip AVN?
+Can a total joint replacement provide a successful treatment for adolescent AVN of the hip?

 Yes—the success of total hip replacement is very predictable and will relieve the pain associated with hip AVN in the adolescent; however, the artificial hip is not as durable as the natural hip.
 There are permanent lifestyle changes that occur with the placement of a total joint along with the future need for additional joint replacement when the original joint replacement wears out.
 The time frame for repeat joint replacement can be as soon as five years or as much as 25 years.
 Total hip replacements in adolescents and young adults are excellent for hip joints that have complete degeneration and end-stage arthritis.
 However, if there is a good chance to salvage the native hip in a young person, this should be attempted to rescue the natural hip and postpone the need for total joint replacement.

-Why choose the International Center for Limb Lengthening for treatment of adolescent hip AVN?
+Why choose the International Center for Limb Lengthening for treatment of adolescent AVN of the hip?